dmachek/homework-nasa/README.md

 The application uses the following environment variable:

 - `API_URL`: URL to fetch the meteorite landings data.
-This can be configured in a `.env` file for Docker or directly in your environment.

 Example `.env` file: